 About Benny Brunner

-Some of Brunner’s films opened the door for others to follow, for example, The Seventh Million – The Israelis and the Holocaust (1995) which was the first film to take an unflinching look at the Israeli state abuse and misuse of the Holocaust for political and economic gains.
-Al Nakba: The Palestinian Catastrophe 1948 (1996), was arguably the first film to seriously tackle the events of the 1948 war.
-The Wall (2003) was another first on the so-called ‘separation fence’ between Israel and the West Bank that turned out to be an ‘annexation wall’, and The Great Book Robbery (2012) tells the unknown story of the destruction of Palestinian culture in 1948.
+Brunner has made a number of pioneering films that have paved the way for others to follow in their footsteps.
+For example, his 1995 film “The Seventh Million – The Israelis and the Holocaust” was the first to scrutinize the Israeli government’s abuse and exploitation of the Holocaust for political and economic purposes.
+“Al Nakba: The Palestinian Catastrophe 1948” (1996) was one of the first films to delve into the events of the 1948 war, and “The Wall” (2003) was the first to examine the so-called “separation fence” between Israel and the West Bank, which was later revealed to be an “annexation wall.”
+In 2012, he released “The Great Book Robbery,” a film that tells the little-known story of the destruction of Palestinian culture in 1948.

 Brunner has a strong track record of collaborating with others on international co-productions that span borders and cultures.
 He is skilled at working on both individual stories and projects with political and historical themes, and his films have been widely used by academics and activists as a source of knowledge and inspiration for political activism and discourse.